What this blog is all about (in Portuguese). For English, please scroll down.

 Espírito Santo Bank award, best high-school student at Salesianos do Estoril, 1994

-Assistant Professor, Institute of Social and Political Sciences (ISCSP), Universidade Técnica de Lisboa [merged into Universidade de Lisboa on Apr.
+Assistant Professor, School of Social and Political Sciences (ISCSP), Universidade Técnica de Lisboa [merged into Universidade de Lisboa on Apr.
 19, 2013] (Oct.
 2009 – )

 Economic Adviser to the Secretary of State for the Budget and Deputy Minister of Finance, Ministério das Finanças de Portugal (Feb.
 2007 – Jun.
 2010)